janosh/svelte-multiselect/src/routes/(demos)/(button-group)/button-group/+page.md

 `btn-radius`, `btn-bg`, `btn-color`, `btn-border`, `btn-gap`, `btn-cursor`, `btn-transition`, `btn-hover-bg`, `btn-hover-color`, `btn-hover-transform`, `btn-active-bg`, `btn-active-color`, `btn-active-border-color`, `btn-disabled-opacity`, `btn-font-family`, `btn-font-size` on the buttons.
+When `option_suffix` wraps an option, `--btn-group-option-btn-padding-right` (default `0.5ex`) tightens the button's right padding so the suffix sits in that gap.
 The component lays its buttons out in a wrapping flex row and takes no position of its own, so placing it is the call site's job.
+Pass `style` (or any other host attribute) through `...rest` on the root.

 Two only pay off together: a hover lift needs `btn-hover-transform` _and_ `btn-transition`, since neither animates alone. `btn-hover-color` falls back to